ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 6: EXT.
 NEW HOUSE - NIGHT

-*Thunder rumbles* in the distance, adding to the tension as the storm approaches.
+*Thunder rumbles* in the distance, and the wind causes  the storm approaches.

 **FADE OUT.**